 If you prefer plant-based milk over dairy milk, check the label.
 Most milk substitutes are fortified with vitamin D2, which the body does not absorb as well as D3.

-UMHN: Earlier, you mentioned the confusion about the widespread D deficiency.
+Earlier, you mentioned the confusion about the widespread vitamin D deficiency.
 When will we know more?

-SR: Food is complex and the way our bodies metabolize it is complex, so consumers are understandably confused.
-A major vitamin D study coming out in 2019 should provide better information.
+Rarback: Food is complex and the way our bodies metabolize it is complex, so consumers are understandably confused.
+Future studies should provide better information.
 Until then, get your comprehensive bloodwork done annually, stay active, and eat a varied, healthy diet.